Strathglass Shinty Club: History

 The club has struggled to field a strong second team in recent years, in 2014 the club decided to withdraw the reserves from league competition but still compete in cup competition.
 The club restarted their second team on a full-time basis in 2017.

-2013 was a successful year for the women's side with them lifting the Marine Harvest Challenge Cup for sides outside the National Division.
-This good form was continued in 2014 when they retained their title, and 2015 saw them crowned Marine Harvest National 2 League Winners.
+2013 was a successful year for the women's side with them lifting the Challenge Cup for sides outside the National Division.
+This good form was continued in 2014 when they retained their title, and 2015 saw them crowned National 2 League Winners.